mou2nie/mou2nie/README.md

 - 👋 Hi, I’m Mouna.
 - 🌱 I’m currently learning Python and JavaScript.
+- 🔭 The Solar Checker App is my current project, and you can find it below.

 - 🎯 Hackathon events enthusiast
 -   Funfact: If I can choose any superpower, it would be the ability to speak any language.
     Normal languages and programming languages.
 This would allow me to gain insights into different cultures and technologies. 🧩